2026 Language First Conference

 The Language First Conference is an opportunity for professionals who work in deaf education to gather and learn best practices for working with Deaf and hard of hearing children utilizing an ASL-English bilingual approach.
-This year’s conference is in Tacoma, Washington.
+This year’s conference is in Knoxville, Tennessee.

 Course Description: